jpaasch/Spinup.py/README.md

 Provisioning the VM
 -------------------

-When you run `box init`, it creates a folder called `.devbox` in the current directory.
+When you run `box init`, it creates a folder called `.box` in the current directory.
 The config files for the VM are stored there.

-If you look in `.devbox/config/bash`, you'll see a file called `provision`.
+If you look in `.box/config/bash`, you'll see a file called `provision`.
 That's just a bash script, and the VM runs it (as root) the first time the VM boots up.

-If you want to install anything special on your VM, you can put it in this file.
-If you've already booted the VM and want to re-apply this script to the VM, run:
+If you want to install anything special on your VM, write a bash script and put it in that folder (`.box/config/bash`).
+The `box` program will run all bash scripts it finds in this folder when it first boots up the VM.

+If you've already booted the VM for the first time, and you want to re-run the scripts on the VM, use this command:

     $ box provision